 Department Name/Job Location:

-This position is in the Department of Internal Medicine, Division of Bone Marrow Transplant.
+This position is in the Department of Medicine, Division of Oncology.
+The position is located at Center for Outpatient Health building.
 This position is for the Medical School Campus.

 Position coordinates submission and management of multi-component and complex grant activities.
 Coordinates contracts, budgets, proposal submissions and awards, and assists with other aspects of grants management.
 Provides planning and coordination of grant-related meetings and conference calls.
 Participates in project reviews and report preparation and analysis.